 The surname Codey was first found in the counties of Cornwall and Devon where they settled soon after the Norman Conquest of England by Duke William of Normandy in 1066 A.D.
 In Norman, the family name was Archidiacne, which seriously questions the popular concept that the family name is derived from the office of Archdeacon.

-Important Dates for the Codey family
+Early History of the Codey family

 This web page shows only a small excerpt of our Codey research.
 Another 103 words (7 lines of text) covering the year 1300 is included under the topic Early Codey History in all our PDF Extended History products and printed products wherever possible.